The Rehabilitation of Historic Schools Act of 2011

 Ohio’s historic schools are being lost at an extremely alarming rate.
 Since 1997, many rural and community centered schools have been unnecessarily demolished or abandoned.
-Old Ohio Schools provides the proof.
+The website Old Ohio Schools provides the proof.

 Ohio School Facilities Commission